philmain28/philsol/README.md

 - Currently hard coded with conductive boundary.

 ### Geometry building
-- The quickest way of importing geometry is with a bitmap image (For a tutorial on geometry building https://www.youtube.com/watch?v=QjRi0Mq3G2g)
+- The quickest way of importing geometry is with a bitmap image (For a tutorial building a geometry with this method https://www.youtube.com/watch?v=QjRi0Mq3G2g)
 - See *examples/example_image.py* for an example in loading .bpm images
 - See *examples/example_build.py* for an example in building geometry using PIL/Pillow